AlexMussell/alexmussell.github.io/_posts/2020-03-01-docker-part-1.markdown

 <br>

 #### In conclusion
 This post describes a one-vs-another between VMs and containers.
-However, when looking at both, they shouldn't be seen as one being inherently better than another as the solve different architectural issue.
+However, when looking at both, they shouldn't be seen as one being inherently better than another as the solve different architectural issues.
 In the next post in this series, we will be delving into the architecture of Docker itself, setting up Docker locally, and running an image from DockerHub.